 Laura Muñoz is a Ph.D. student in the Department of Spanish and Portuguese at UCLA.
 Her primary research interests include examining the theatrical production of early modern Valencian playwright Guillén de Castro.
 She has been an active member of the UCLA Working Group, The Comedia in Translation and Performance since Winter 2014.
 She is currently finalizing a co-translation of Guillén de Castro's Los mal casados de Valencia along with Veronica Wilson, as well as working with About…Productions on the development of high school curriculum for La fuerza de la costumbre.

-Payton is a Ph.D.
-Candidate in Hispanic Languages and Literatures at UCLA.
+Payton earned her PhD in Hispanic Languages and Literatures at UCLA..
 Her research explores diverse articulations and exploitations of mestizaje in the early modern Hispanic world, with a particular comparative focus on Andalucía and the Andes.
 Payton has been an active member of the Comedia in Translation and Performance working group since its inception in January 2014, and has worked extensively with community theater organizations, and alongside team members Veronica Wilson and Laura Muñoz, to develop K-12 curriculum based on the working group's first translation, The Force of Habit (Guillén de Castro).